 Does it work?
 Is there any evidence?

 There is now a growing body of evidence demonstrating that participation in the arts and access to a range of arts opportunities can dramatically improve health outcomes and increase wellbeing.
+Much of this can be found on our research pages.
 In 2007, the Department of Health’s Review of Arts and Health Working Group, examined the role the arts can play in health.
 Its key findings were:

 Visit the Resources section of this site to see a range of examples of research into the impact the arts can have on health and wellbeing.